scarborough-courtney/ohimanual/tutorials/accessing_a_repo_with_github.md

 > ![](./fig/github_app_notes.png)

-Your changes should now visable on Github online.
+Your changes should now visible on Github online.

 ### Keeping syncronized
 Always pull before pushing commits.
 This is the best way to avoid merging errors due to other users in your group modifying files.